What Are Dental Implants?

 While periodontal treatment and/or other dental services can often improve eligibility for many individuals who are not initially considered good candidates for dental implants, there are some cases in which an alternative treatment may be the best option.
 Other tooth restoration solutions available at our practice include dental crowns designed to restore form and function to badly damaged teeth, as well as dental bridges made to replace one or more consecutively missing teeth.
 We also offer inlays and onlays—also called partial crowns—if enough tooth structure remains that a full crown is not necessary for successful restoration of single teeth.

-At the time of your consultation, Dr. Olson will discuss all tooth replacement and restoration options available to you, helping you select the most appropriate treatment for your needs and goals.
+At the time of your consultation, your dentist will discuss all tooth replacement and restoration options available to you, helping you select the most appropriate treatment for your needs and goals.

 Additional Frequently Asked Questions About Dental Implants